Despite indifferent lockdowns and poor testing, Japan seems to be skipping the worst of the pandemic.

 - 100 Fact-Based

-Despite being heavily indebted, Japan’s healthcare system is very strong resulting in a relatively strong score.
+Despite being among the most heavily indebted countries in the Index, Japan’s healthcare system is very strong, contributing to its relatively strong score.

 - Debt/GDP ratio 237.1%